Victor Cousin: Effect on primary instruction

 The government was not slow to honour him.
 He was induced by the ministry of which his friend François Guizot was the head to become a member of the council of public instruction and counsellor of state, and in 1832 he was made a Peer of France.
 He ceased to lecture, but retained the title of professor of philosophy.
 Finally, he accepted the position of minister of public instruction in 1840 under Adolphe Thiers.
-He was in addition director of the Normal School and virtual head of the university, and from 1840 a member of the Academy of the Moral and Political Sciences in the Institut de France.
+He was, in addition, director of the École Normale and virtual head of the university, and from 1840 a member of the Academy of the Moral and Political Sciences in the Institut de France.
 His character and his official position at this period gave him great power in the university and in the educational arrangements of the country.

 The most important work he accomplished during this period was the organization of primary instruction.
 It was to the efforts of Cousin that France owed her advance, in relation to primary education, between 1830 and 1848.
 Prussia and Saxony had set the national example, and France was guided into it by Cousin.
 Forgetful of national calamity and of personal wrong, he looked to Prussia as affording the best example of an organized system of national education; and he was persuaded that "to carry back the education of Prussia into France afforded a nobler (if a bloodless) triumph than the trophies of Austerlitz and Jena."
-In the summer of 1831, commissioned by the government, he visited Frankfurt and Saxony, and spent some time in Berlin.
-The result was a series of reports to the minister, afterwards published as Rapport sur l'Etat de l'instruction publique dans quelques pays de l'Allemagne et particulièrement en Prusse (Compare also De l'instruction publique en Hollande, 1837) His views were readily accepted on his return to France, and soon afterwards through his influence there was passed the law of primary instruction.
+In the summer of 1831, commissioned by the government, he visited Frankfurt and Saxony and spent some time in Berlin.
+The result was a series of reports to the minister, afterwards published as Rapport sur l'État de l'instruction publique dans quelques pays de l'Allemagne et particulièrement en Prusse (cf. De l'instruction publique en Hollande, 1837).
+His views were readily accepted on his return to France, and soon afterwards, through his influence, the law of primary instruction was passed.
 (See his Exposé des motifs et projet de loi sur l'instruction primaire, présentés à la chambre des députés, séance du 2 janvier 1837.)